 Targeted Advertising Disclosures

 In the Reporting Period, and during the time we started targeted advertising, we have placed the following targeted advertisements.

 |Service||Average MAU in the European Union|

-In the United Kingdom, we continued our work on privacy preserving advertising and mitigating online tracking via conversations with the Competition and Markets Authority (CMA) and the Information Commissioner's Office (ICO).
-We also spoke on panels on adtech regulations and privacy in Amsterdam and on the nexus between privacy and competition in St. Gallen.
+In the United Kingdom, we continued our work on privacy preserving advertising and mitigating online tracking via conversations with the Competition and Markets Authority (CMA).
+We intend to expand our policy engagements in the United Kingdom in the coming months.

 Voluntary Threat Indicators & Data Disclosures